Cytomegalovirus (CMV)

 Signs and symptoms

-CMV usually causes an asymptomatic infection or produces mild flulike symptoms; afterward, it remains latent throughout life and may reactivate.
+CMV usually causes an asymptomatic infection or produces mild flulike symptoms; afterwards, it remains latent throughout life and may reactivate.

 Most patients with CMV infection exhibit few clinical findings on physical examination.